 Why this QR use case works

-• Convert print and in-store interest into immediate conversation.
+- Convert print and in-store interest into immediate WhatsApp conversation.

-• Reduce drop-off compared to long web forms.
+- Reduce drop-off compared to long web lead-generation forms.

-• Capture lead intent while attention is still high.
+- Capture lead intent while attention is still high, with a prefilled message that identifies the source.

 Step-by-step rollout